Stefanos Iliadis: College career

 Iliadis studied for the University of South Florida, but he didn't manage to make it to the team's roster.
 During his studies, he was also playing for some games with Apollon Limassol in both the Cypriot League and to the FIBA EuroChallenge.

 Professional career

 Iliadis made his professional debut with Apollon Limassol in 2011 against ENAD Ayiou Dometiou.
 Until 2017, he didn't manage to get a lot of games with the club, but during that period, he won the Cypriot Cup with the club in 2014.
 After 2017, he gained a bigger role in the team's squad, and from the 2018–19 season, he became the starting point guard of the club.

 On May 27, 2020, Iliadis joined APOEL.

 Cyprus national team

 Iliadis has been a member of the junior national teams of Cyprus for some years.
-Now, he is also a member of the Cyprus national team.
+He has also been a member of the Cyprus national team since 2017.